NamanTiwari2626/SamadhanPrototype/README.md

-# SamadhanPrototype
+# VinshAI
 ## Overview

-SamadhanPrototype is an educational web application designed to enhance learning and academic productivity.
+VinshAI is an educational web application designed to enhance learning and academic productivity.
 It provides tools for study planning, quizzes, AI-assisted learning, and interactive dashboards to help students manage their studies efficiently.

 ## Deployment